Pilot wave theory: Mathematical foundations

 where $V$ is the potential energy, $v$ is the velocity and $Q$ is the potential associated with the quantum force (the particle being pushed by the wave function), is integrated along precisely one path (the one the electron actually follows).
 This leads to the following formula for the Bohm propagator:

-This propagator allows to track the electron precisely over time under the influence of the quantum potential $Q$.
+This propagator allows one to precisely track the electron over time under the influence of the quantum potential $Q$.